Connect with others who understand.

 How Do MyMSTeam Members Manage Muscle Weakness?

-Since muscle weakness in MS can have multiple causes, what works to manage it differs from person to person.
+Because muscle weakness in MS can have multiple causes, what works to manage it differs from person to person.
 MyMSTeam members often discuss ways to manage muscle weakness and share what has worked for them.

 Work With a Physical Therapist or Occupational Therapist

-Another member said, “I found a PT who listened to my concerns, and between him and me, we came up with exercises I could do that would help me with muscle strength.
-Exercises that target upper body, core, and leg muscles.
+Another member said they found a physical therapist who listened to their concerns.
+“Between him and me, we came up with exercises I could do that would help me with muscle strength,” they shared.
+“Exercises that target upper body, core, and leg muscles.
 I use light weights and just increase reps or sets that coincide with my ability.”

 Try To Exercise

 Not everyone has the means or the opportunity to work with a physical therapist, but there are plenty of safe exercises people with MS can do at home.
-The U.K.-based MS Society has some suggestions for simple exercises to manage balance and fatigue.
+The MS Society has suggestions for simple exercises to manage balance and fatigue.

 Another MyMSTeam member explained that an activity monitor has helped them keep up with exercise.
 “I have got one of those footstep counters.
 I try to do as much or even more than I did the day before,” they wrote.